What can small business owners do for health insurance?

 Offering health benefits may depend on the size of your company.
 If you only have a handful of employees, you may not be ready to jump in just yet, preferring to grow a bit first.
 Just remember that benefits have become an expectation, even for employees at the smallest companies.
 Some companies view their plan as another “hire,” allocating part of a budget they would spend on a new employee for a health insurance plan to cover all employees.
 Startups often build in the cost of a benefits package into their financial plan they fund from investors.

-Either way, you will be able to offer health insurance to your employees as soon as the provider gives you the green light.
+Once you choose a health insurer and plan options, you will be able to offer health insurance to your employees as soon as the provider gives you the green light.
 Open enrollment is the period of time your employees will have to sign up, and it is set by the insurer.
 Not all employees have to sign up, as some may be covered already by a spouse’s or parent’s plan, or choose to seek their own health insurance.